typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 - This will ask you a bunch of questions, just go with the default choices.
 It's good enough for most people.

 - Once your project scaffolding is ready, you need to install these three dependencies that will help you with implementing the search functionality.
-Use this command to install them
+Use this command to install them:

 ```shell
 npm i typesense typesense-instantsearch-adapter react-instantsearch